-- Voter registration has grown since 2009, but it is down for both major parties.
+- Voter registration has grown since 2010, but it is down for both of the major parties.

-As of February 2013, 18.1 million of California’s 23.9 million eligible adults are registered to vote.
-Since February 2009 (the last year before a mid-term election), the percent of eligible adults who are registered has grown from 74.4% to 75.7%.
-The share of voters registered with the major parties has decreased from 44.5% to 43.9% for the Democratic Party and from 31.1% to 28.9% for the Republican Party.
-The percentage of voters without a party preference increased from 20% to 20.9%, and registration with other parties increased from 4.3% to 6.3%.
+At the close of registration for the June 2014 primary election, 17.7 million of California’s 24.2 million eligible adults were registered to vote.
+Since 2010, the last gubernatorial primary year, the share of eligible adults who are registered has grown from 72.4% to 73.3%.
+The share of voters registered with the Democratic Party (43.4%) is down slightly from 44.5% in 2010, as is the share registered with the Republican Party (30.8% to 28.4%).
+The percentage of voters without a party preference is up from 20.2% in 2010 to 21.2%.

 - Likely voters, infrequent voters, and unregistered adults lean Democratic and are ideologically mixed.

-Among likely voters taking part in our surveys, 45% are Democrats, 32% are Republicans, 19% are independents (also known as decline-to-state or no party preference), and 5% are registered with other parties.
-Among independent likely voters, 41% lean toward the Democratic Party, 29% lean toward the Republican Party, and 30% volunteer they lean toward neither party or are unsure.
-Of the state’s infrequent voters, 41% lean toward the Democratic Party, 27% lean toward the Republican Party, and 32% lean toward neither party or are unsure.
-More than half of unregistered adults lean toward the Democratic Party (54%), 19% lean toward the Republican Party, and 27% lean toward neither major party or are unsure.
-Ideologically, 38% of likely voters say they are conservative, 33% are liberal, and 29% are middle-of-the-road.
-Of the state’s infrequent voters, 35% say they are conservative, 31% are liberal, and 35% are middle-of the-road.
-Among those not registered to vote, 36% are conservative, 33% are liberal, and 31% are middle-of-the-road.
+Among likely voters in our surveys, 44% are Democrats, 32% are Republicans, and 19% are independents (also known as decline-to-state or no party preference).
+Of those we consider infrequent voters, 44% are Democrats, 30% are independents, 22% are Republicans, and 5% are registered with other parties.
+Among independent likely voters, 40% lean toward the Democratic Party, compared to 29% who lean toward the Republican Party and 31% who volunteer that they lean toward neither major party or are unsure.
+Among unregistered adults, 47% lean toward the Democratic Party and 21% toward the Republican Party; 32% lean toward neither party or are unsure.
+Ideologically, 34% of likely voters are politically liberal, 29% are moderate, and 38% are conservative.
+Identical shares of infrequent voters consider themselves conservative, moderate, or liberal (33% each).
+Unregistered adults are also ideologically mixed: 35% are conservative, 33% are liberal, and 32% are moderate.

-- The regional distribution of likely voters mirrors that of the state’s adult population distribution.
+- The regional distribution of likely voters echoes that of the state’s adult population distribution.